ianstormtaylor/superstruct/docs/guides/01-getting-started.md

 // }
 ```

-If you'd rather have the error returned instead of thrown, you can use the [`validate`](../reference.md#validate) helper.
-Or, if you'd just like receive a boolean of whether the data is valid or not, use the [`is`](../reference.md#is) helper.
+If you'd rather have the error returned instead of thrown, you can use the [`validate`](../reference/core.md#validate) helper.
+Or, if you'd just like receive a boolean of whether the data is valid or not, use the [`is`](../reference/core.md#is) helper.

-> 🤖 Check out the [Validation reference](https://superstructjs.org/interfaces/struct) for more information.